County Durham Joint Strategic Needs Assessment

 - help inform our plans and strategies to provide a basis upon which to plan for the achievement of local outcomes and targets

-The Health and Social Care Act 2012 places clear duties on local authorities and Clinical Commissioning Groups (CCGs) to prepare a JSNA and a Joint Health and Wellbeing Strategy (which will influence commissioning strategies for health and social care) to be discharged through the Health and Wellbeing Board.
+The Health and Social Care Act 2012 places clear duties on councils and Clinical Commissioning Groups (CCGs) to prepare a JSNA and a Joint Health and Wellbeing Strategy (which will influence commissioning strategies for health and social care) to be discharged through the Health and Wellbeing Board.

-Since June 2016 the JSNA has been presented within the health, social care and wellbeing area of the Integrated Needs Assessment (INA), as a web based series of factsheets, using a topic-based approach.
-The factsheets are updated regularly and provide current data and information for stakeholders which is easier to access, to inform planning and commissioning of services.
+The Joint Strategic Needs Assessment is available in the health and social care theme of the Durham Insight website as a web based series of reports, factsheets and information, using a topic-based approach.
+The factsheets are updated regularly and provide current data and information for stakeholders, which is easier to access, to inform planning and commissioning of services.